 By Melinda Myers

-Gardening expert, TV/radio host, author & columnist Melinda Myers has a master’s degree in horticulture and has written over 20 gardening books, including Can’t Miss Small Space Gardening and the Midwest Gardener’s Handbook.
-She hosts The Great Courses “How to Grow Anything” DVD series and the nationally syndicated Melinda’s Garden Momentsegments.
-Myers is also a columnist and contributing editor for Birds & Blooms magazine.
-Her web site, www.melindamyers.com, offers gardening videos, podcasts and monthly tips.
+Melinda Myers has written more than 20 gardening books, including Small Space Gardening.
+She hosts The Great Courses “How to Grow Anything” DVD series and the nationally syndicated Melinda’s Garden Moment TV & radio segments.
+Myers is a columnist and contributing editor for Birds & Blooms magazine and was commissioned by Gardener’s Supply for her expertise to write this article.
+Myers’s web site is www.melindamyers.com.